Stranded by COVID, Indians travel to US via third countries | DW | 02.08.2021

 Aarthi, who has been working in the US since 2016, has established her life in the country.
 The possibility of not being able to go back has been unnerving.

-Like thousands of other US work visa holders stuck in India, she explored multiple options to get back to the US.
+Like thousands of other US work visa holders stuck in India, she has explored multiple options to get back to her adopted country.

 Some have applied for a so-called national interest exception (NIE), which allows Indians to enter the US subject to certain conditions such as support for critical infrastructure in industries like banking or health care.
 But being accepted for a NIE is a long shot.